hieucnm/fashion_visual_search/README.md

 | Query		| 2801		| 8780		|

-- To live demo (with no labels),  my partners and I collected data from an Vietnamese e-commerce website, and got 28165 images of 8561 different clothing items.
+- To live demo (with no labels),  my partners and I collected data from a Vietnamese e-commerce website and got 28165 images of 8561 different clothing items.
 You can find them [here](https://drive.google.com/drive/folders/15aLp2AtTD6okkKgx1cMEIyx6J7PGE8aj?usp=sharing)

 # 3. Result